 What Is Leukemia?

-Understanding the Blood
+Understanding the blood

 Leukemia can be acute or chronic.
 Acute leukemias get worse very quickly.
 Chronic leukemias get worse gradually.

-Treatment Options for Leukemia
+Treatment choices for leukemia

 You and your healthcare provider will discuss a treatment plan that's best for your needs.
-Treatment options may include:
+The main treatment choices for leukemia include:

-Chemotherapy, which uses strong medications to kill cancer cells.
+Chemotherapy, which uses strong medicines to kill cancer cells.